-The example below shows an answer, based on the corresponding offer in Section 7.2.2.
+The example below shows an answer based on the corresponding offer in Section 7.2.2.
 The answerer accepts both bundled "m=" sections within the created BUNDLE group.
-The audio "m=" section is the answerer-tagged "m=" section, indicated by placing the identification-tag associated with the "m=" section (answerer BUNDLE-tag) first in the SDP group;BUNDLE attribute identification-id list.
-The answerer includes an SDP 'bundle-only' attribute in, and assigns a zero port value to, the video "m=" section.
+The audio "m=" section is the answerer-tagged "m=" section, indicated by placing the identification-tag associated with the "m=" section (answerer BUNDLE-tag) first in the SDP 'group:BUNDLE' attribute identification-id list.